ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-final-essay-topics.md

 9. Problem solving in machines, humans, and other animals.
 10. Emotional empathy in machines, humans, and other animals.
 11. Language in machines, humans, and other animals.
+12. Moral decisions in machines, humans, and other animals.